solsoftware/capsula/tutorial.md

     template.setH1Prop('dir', 'ltr'); // sets the property value
 ```

-- attribute *attr* - HTML element (tag) having attr="setAttr" attribute would act as a target for "setAttr" input operation of the Template capsule.
+- attribute *attr* - HTML element (tag) having ```attr="setAttr"``` attribute would act as a target for ```setAttr``` input operation of the template capsule.
 The operation sets new attribute value for the given attribute of the target element.
 The operation has two string arguments: the attribute name and the attribute value to be set.
-- attribute *getattr* - HTML element (tag) having getattr="getAttr" attribute would act as a target for "getAttr" input operation of the Template capsule.
+- attribute *getattr* - HTML element (tag) having ```getattr="getAttr"``` attribute would act as a target for ```getAttr``` input operation of the template capsule.
 The operation returns the attribute value of the target element.
 The operation has one string argument: the attribute name whose value is to be read.
-- attribute *remattr* - HTML element having remattr="removeAttr" attribute would act as a target for "removeAttr" input operation of the Template capsule.
+- attribute *remattr* - HTML element having ```remattr="removeAttr"``` attribute would act as a target for ```removeAttr``` input operation of the template capsule.
 The operation removes the attribute from the target element.
 The operation has one string argument: the attribute name to be removed.

 ```js
 // creates template capsule with input operations to handle attributes